“Here's the guest room!"

 It made a nice, dry sound.

-"Yes, of course!
+Terra nodded without hesitation.
+“Yes, of course!
 Go ahead and look at as many as you want!"
-Terra nodded without hesitation.

 Diode settled into a pattern where she spent a third of the day resting at Terra's house and another third hanging around her workplace.
 The remaining third, however, was still a mystery.
 Her whereabouts were unknown, but at the very least, Terra knew she wasn't at home thanks to the Dwelling System.
-Diode hadn't told Terra anything.
+Diode didn't tell Terra anything.
 Terra could imagine it to some extent, but didn't ask.

 “Die-san, would you take this?”